DarshilPatel99/2_wave_merging_simulation_imagenory_plane/README.md

 This simulation shows that by changing the variable A,B,a,b,c,d how X and Y changes and if these two waves are merging in the imagenory plan means,
  - Z = X + i*Y    where, i = √-1

- then how it makes amezing different graphs and different shapes.
+ Then how it makes amezing different graphs and different shapes.

 ### Requirements to Execute code
-- python v3.7
+- Python v3.7
-- matplotlib library
+- Matplotlib library
-- numpy library
+- Numpy library

 ### Requirements to Understand code
-- python v3.7
+- Python v3.7
-- matplotlib library
+- Matplotlib library
-- numpy library
+- Numpy library
 - Text Editor(PyCharm if possible)
-- Knowledge about wave
+- Knowledge about *wave*
 - Knowledge about [Sine_wave](https://en.wikipedia.org/wiki/Sine_wave)
 - knowledge about [Conic_section](https://en.wikipedia.org/wiki/Conic_section)
-- Knowledge of basic math
+- Knowledge of *basic math*

 ### Execution Process
 - If possible use PyCharm but terminal(console) also works